-Liver involvement occurs following invasion of E histolytica into mesenteric venules.
-Amebae then enter the portal circulation and travel to the liver where they typically form large abscesses.
-The Gal/GalNAc lectin is an adhesion protein complex that sustains tissue invasion.
+Liver involvement occurs following invasion by E histolytica into mesenteric venules.
+Amebae then enter the portal circulation and travel to the liver where they typically form one or more abscesses.
+The E histolytica galactose/N-acetyl-D-galactosamine (Gal/GalNAc) lectin is an adhesion protein complex that sustains tissue invasion.
 The abscess contains acellular proteinaceous debris, which is thought to be a consequence of induced apoptosis and is surrounded by a rim of amebic trophozoites invading the tissue.

 The right lobe of the liver is more commonly affected than the left lobe.
 This has been attributed to the fact that the right lobe portal laminar blood flow is supplied predominantly by the superior mesenteric vein, whereas the left lobe portal blood flow is supplied by the splenic vein.

-Amebic liver abscess is rare and is currently seen almost exclusively in immigrants or travelers.
-In 1994, 2,983 cases of amebiasis were reported to the Centers for Disease Control (CDC).
+Amebic liver abscess is rare and is currently seen almost exclusively in immigrants or travelers to the United States.
+In 1994, 2,983 cases of amebiasis were reported to the Centers for Disease Control and Prevention (CDC).
 The disease was removed from the National Notifiable Diseases Surveillance System in 1995.
 An estimated 4% of patients with amebic colitis develop an amebic liver abscess.